-9 The youngest age group in a sample usually has a specific meaning in the evaluation of the source area.
-It 11 can be volcanogenic or may indicate the exhumation of a rapidly cooled metamorphic core complex.
-That is why 13 the test of the "youngest part" of the single-grain age distribution is important.
-Brandon (1992) and Brandon 15 age-spectrum and also can reject them to see and test the 23 older age-cluster.
-This method is especially useful when

-Vance (1992) proposed decomposing of the grain ages into populations according to the chi-square test of the 17 sub populations.
-Fig. 7 shows the "Chi-square Age" window, where the crystals are ordered according to 19 increasing age and the Sum $N_s$ , Sum $N_i$ , probability and age of the cumulating sub-populations are presented.
-21

-The user can mark the first n grains to be plotted on the a sandstone contains a syn-sedimentary volcanic con-

-25 tribution.
-By filtering out this population, the older, erosion-related detrital apatite or zircon crystals will be 57 clearly observable.
+The youngest age group in a sample usually has a specific meaning in the evaluation of the source area.
+It can be volcanogenic or may indicate the exhumation of a rapidly cooled metamorphic core complex.
+That is why the test of the "youngest part" of the single-grain age distribution is important.
+Brandon (1992) and Brandon Vance (1992) proposed decomposing of the grain ages into populations according to the chi-square test of the sub populations.
+Fig. 7 shows the "Chi-square Age" window, where the crystals are ordered according to increasing age and the Sum N_s , Sum N_i , probability and age of the cumulating sub-populations are presented.
+The user can mark the first n grains to be plotted on the age-spectrum and also can reject them to see and test the older age-cluster.
+This method is especially useful when a sandstone contains a syn-sedimentary volcanic contribution.
+By filtering out this population, the older, erosion-related detrital apatite or zircon crystals will be clearly observable.